 You don’t have to accept continued LSD use.
-You do have to accept your child’s experiences and point of view.
+You do have to accept your child’s experiences and points of view.
 When you talk to him or her about LSD use, don’t lecture.
 Listen.
-LSD use is often a reaction to mental health issues, troubles dealing with reality or other personal stressors.
+LSD use is often a reaction to mental health issues, troubles dealing with reality, or other personal stressors.

 Don’t judge your child.
 Build trust and understanding by making sure your child knows you love him or her unconditionally.

 Express your concerns for your child’s well-being.
 Ask how you can help, and offer help and treatment in turn.